 Understanding Lamination Technology and How It Works

 Thermal lamination uses heat to activate adhesive coating on laminating pouches.
 The machine heats up - typically between 250-300°F - and pressure rollers press the heated pouch around your document.
 This creates a permanent seal that protects against moisture, tearing, and fading.
+Among the best thermal laminators available today, many incorporate advanced heating elements that distribute temperature evenly across the entire document width.

 Cold lamination works differently.
 Instead of heat, it uses pressure-sensitive adhesive that activates when passed through rollers.
 Cold laminators handle heat-sensitive materials like photographs printed on certain papers, thermal printer receipts, or documents with heat-sensitive inks.

 The pouch thickness determines protection level and finished feel.
 3 mil pouches provide basic protection with flexibility.
 5 mil offers standard office durability.
 7-10 mil creates rigid, card-like results suitable for ID badges or frequently handled reference materials.
+Understanding these specifications helps you select equipment that matches your specific lamination needs.

 Speed varies significantly between machines.
 Budget models process 6-8 inches per minute.
 Professional units handle 12-15 inches per minute.
 High-volume office laminators can exceed 20 inches per minute while maintaining consistent temperature and pressure.